-Example: Active members, Officers, Advisor, or the Officer member being impeached must be notified at least two weeks in advance of the impeachment hearing.
-The impeachment hearing must occur while classes are in session.
-The moderator of the impeachment hearing will be the President unless she/ he is being impeached, in which case it will be the Vice President.
+Active members, Officers, Advisor, or the Officer member being impeached must be notified at least one academic week in advance of the impeachment hearing.
+The person in question must have the option to be present during the hearing, and they must be informed of why their impeachment is being considered at least one week in advance of the hearing.
+If it is not the advisor being impeached, the advisor, as well as Hayley Kretchmer (hayley.kretchmer@northwestern.edu) from SOA, must be notified at least one week in advance of the impeachment hearing via email.
+The impeachment hearing must occur while classes are in session and take place on Northwestern's Evanston campus.
+The moderator of the impeachment hearing will be the President unless they are being impeached, in which case it will be the Vice President.
 The moderator cannot be the Officer being impeached.
 Three-fourths (3/4) of active members must be present in order for the impeachment hearing to begin.
 Each side will be given the opportunity to present their case and the active members may ask questions.
 A two-thirds (2/3) vote of active members present is needed for impeachment.
+Failure to notify SOA and the organization advisor at least one academic week in advance of the impeachment hearing may invalidate subsequent impeachment actions.